 Patient education compliance is vastly improved with multimedia education, reducing readmissions and the associated costs and penalties.
 More than 125,000 deaths occur each year from cardiovascular and heart conditions alone, and twenty-six percent of those deaths are preventable with educational content and compliance.
 One in three patients reported that patient education is the most-used service on their in-room television.
 Patient education completion can be increased by as much as twenty percent with an interactive component.
 An additional study shows that seventy-five percent of patients using on-demand education felt that condition-specific education provided through their interactive television helped them better understand their health condition.
-125,000 deaths occur annually from cardiovascular and heart conditions, with twenty-six percent of preventable readmissions a result of non-compliance with educational objectives.
 Interactive patient education provides facilities with a way to engage patients in their care plan, set expectations, and increase completion by twenty percent.
 This has a significant impact on reducing readmissions.
 In addition, patients can reduce their stay by as much as eight hours or more, and be released as much as three hours sooner with interactive and multimedia education assignment.

 HCI’s Interactive Patient Solutions and Interactive Whiteboards provide an opportunity for healthcare facilities to reduce the costs of printed educational material by monitoring compliance and comprehension rates.
 Clinicians can assign and push education directly to patients to view on their in-room televisions, send reminders to complete assigned education and clarify questions patients may have while still in care.
 A comprehensive Interactive Patient Care solution can significantly reduce printing costs, promote patient engagement and reduce readmissions, resulting in significant cost savings.